SimonSchwaiger/SimonSchwaiger.github.io/src/cv.md

 **Junior Lecturer/Researcher** *March 2020 - September 2024*

-- Research in semantic mapping and planning methodologies in data-driven robotics.
+- Academic research in semantic mapping and data-driven control for mobile robots.
-- Combination of recent generative and foundation models with traditional robot control methodologies.
+- Applied recent generative and foundation models in combination with traditional mapping and navigation.
 - Course developer, coordinator and lecturer in Master Robotics Engineering, Campus International and Bachelor Mechatronics/Robotics programs.
 - Supervision of Master's and Bachelor's theses, conducting of Master's and Bachelor's exams.